dfe-analytical-services/lsip_dashboard/DeveloperGuide/LocalSkillsDeveloperGuide.md

    - confirm the methods you used (e.g. ran dashboard locally for visual inspection, ran code to check for errors, ran amended code line by line to sense check).
-   - Confirm here if there are issues to resolve before you are happy to approve
+   - confirm if there are issues to resolve before you are happy to approve

 9.	**Analyst:** Address any issues identified by adding further commits to the same branch.
 It will usually be easiest to address each issue as a separate